Chronic Pain

 Our approach

-Reduce overall pain intensity and distress
+Reduce overall pain intensity, emotional distress, and avoidance